 How to make this pasta salad your own

 - Make the salad vegetarian by simply leaving out the bacon!
 For a vegan pasta salad, substitute vegan products for the cheese, sour cream, and mayo.

-- Make this salad a main dish by stirring in rotisserie or shredded chicken, pinto or black beans, or another protein of your choice.
+- Make this salad a main dish by stirring in rotisserie or shredded chicken, shrimp, pinto or black beans, or another protein of your choice.

 - Like most pasta salads, you can add or subtract ingredients easily.
 Try adding chopped tomatoes, green pepper, or sweet onions.